apache/datafusion/docs/source/user-guide/sql/scalar_functions.md

 ### `overlay`

-Returns the string which is replaced by another string from the specified position and specified count length
+Returns the string which is replaced by another string from the specified position and specified count length.
+For example, `overlay('Txxxxas' placing 'hom' from 2 for 4) → Thomas`

 ```
 overlay(str PLACING substr FROM pos [FOR count])